Interview with Mary from Mary’s Heirloom Seeds!

 I’ve known Mary from Mary’s Heirloom Seeds as a gardener and blogger since early in my blogging career (2012).
 I’ve been using seeds from her company for years and have always had great harvests of delicious food from them.
 I’m proud to offer her products for sale through my website because I know that everything she offers is of the highest quality.

-Mary’s Heirloom Seed offers over 700 varieties of heirloom seeds and she always has a great selection of seed packs in her 99 cent collection.
+Mary’s Heirloom Seed offers over 700 varieties of heirloom seeds and she always has great combos and sales.
 In addition, you may order soil amendments, sprouting seeds, and much more.

-Mary has always been easy to approach and has been happy to share seeds for giveaways!
-She’s an amazing lady and I am pretty jazzed to help you get to know her better. 🙂
+Mary has always been easy to approach and happy to share seeds for giveaways!
+She’s an amazing lady and I am pretty jazzed to help you get to know her better.

 This post contains affiliate links to Mary’s Heirloom Seeds.
 You will not pay any extra if you purchase products through these links, but your purchase will help cover the cost of maintaining this website.